Main Content

 1. Import Data into Signal Labeler — Select any real or complex signal available in the MATLAB® Workspace.
 The app accepts numeric arrays, MATLAB timetables, and labeledSignalSet objects.
 Read data from files or use signalDatastore objects as input.
 With an Audio Toolbox™ license you can Import and Play Audio File Data in Signal Labeler and read labeled signal sets from audioDatastore (Audio Toolbox) objects.

-2. Create or Import Signal Label Definitions — Define labels to annotate signal attributes, regions, or points of interest quickly and consistently using logical, categorical, numerical, or string values.
-You can also import signal label definitions stored in MAT-files.
+2. Create or Import Signal Label Definitions — Define labels quickly and consistently to annotate attributes, regions, or points of interest of signals or to annotate spectrogram time-frequency regions of interest.
+Use logical, categorical, numerical, or string values.
+You can also import signal label definitions stored in MAT files.

 3. Label Signals Interactively or Automatically — Label signals interactively.
 Automatically label signal peaks or use your own Custom Labeling Functions.
 Label several signals at once or use the autolabeling mode of the app to inspect labeling results before committing them.

-4. Customize Labeling View — Use spectrum and spectrogram to aid labeling and show or hide the label viewer.
+4. Customize Labeling View — Use spectrum and spectrogram to aid labeling in time domain and use time to aid labeling in time-frequency domain.
+Show or hide the label viewer.
+For more information about how Signal Labeler computes spectrograms, see Spectrogram Computation in Signal Labeler.

-Example: Label Points and Regions of Interest in Signal
+Example: Automatically Label Signal Points and Regions of Interest

 Define a vector with two acute peaks and one flat peak.
 Use Signal Labeler to label the peaks and a region of interest below a certain threshold.